IsaacNicholls1/vin-rouge/README.md

 ### Images

-- Some of the images are still too large - generating a lower lighthouse score than we would have liked.
+- Some of the images are still too large - generating a lower lighthouse score than we would have liked, with more time i would have liked to edit these to make sure everything was as high as i could make it.

 ### Unknown code fixes in lighthouse

 - I have identified some errors and warnings in Lighthouse that could enhance the score.
-To address these, I will conduct thorough research before my next project to understand and resolve the issues.
+To address these, I will conduct thorough research before future projects to understand and resolve the issues.
 This proactive approach will help ensure my site meets high performance standards.
+- Images could have been resized, which would have helped the performace score in lighthouse, with more time i would have edited these using tiny.pg to update the score.

 ### Responsiveness

-- Responsiveness issues were encountered with the games pages - we would have liked to implement and test these further but ran out of time.
+- Responsiveness issues were encountered with the header, with the dropdown menu changing when changed to a smaller device.
+This was dealt with at the time.
-- With more time this could have been tested further, the games were responsive but not all the way and with every device.
-We would have liked to test and implement these better, for enhanced UX.

 <hr>
 <p><a href="#contents">Back To Top</a></p>